 New products have been successfully tested and listed for use on a fire door assembly where clearances are larger than what is allowed by NFPA 80.
-These products may be approved as an alternative to replacing the door.
-For clearances larger than those allowed by NFPA 80, listed gasketing products may be allowed as an alternative to replacing the door.
+For clearances in excess of what is allowed by the standard, listed gasketing products may be allowed as an alternative to replacing the door.
 Shimming the hinges with metal shims may help to correct the problem, and there are metal edges available which are listed for use when a door needs to be increased in width to reduce the clearance.
-Products are now available which have been tested and listed to address excessive clearance at the bottom of a fire door, or which extend the thickness of the frame stop when there are perimeter clearance problems.
+Door shoes and sweeps are now available which have been tested and listed to address excessive clearance at the bottom of a fire door, as well as products that extend the thickness of the frame stop when there are perimeter clearance problems.